-The LBJ School presents Black History Month events to highlight the legacy and achievements of Black Americans, and to promote engagement on issues of diversity, equity, inclusion and social justice.
+The LBJ School presents Black History Month events to highlight the legacy and achievements of Black Americans, and to promote engagement on issues of diversity, equity, inclusion and social justice. ** Due to the Texas winter storm, some of these events have been postponed and rescheduled.
+New dates to be announced.

 Despite America's most sacred ideal of egalitarianism, racial inequality has been a fact of American life throughout our history.
 Despite historic civil rights advancements, systemic inequity continues to be ingrained in our society—including in our own communities—holding us back from our promise.